Read more about workshop structure, fee, and size under the schedule below.

 Fused Plastic Upcycling Workshop Information:

-Age Groups: Workshops are appropriate for ages 8 – 108 and you can tailor to your needs (teen programs, etc.)
+Age Groups: Workshops are appropriate for ages 8 – 108 and Lou can tailor to your needs to suit particular demographics (teen or tween programs, 4th grade classes, adult programming, etc.).

 Get in touch today to discuss Lou visiting your school, library, home, town hall, or community group!

 Workshop venue and space requirements:

 2. Room with space for at least four 6′ tables

 4. Extra scissors for groups over 20 (classroom arrangements)